-Social media and its effect on the PESO model
+Social Media and its effect on the PESO Model

-Social media offered a new distribution strategy as prospects and clients become their own media brands, sharing and posting content on social networks.
+Social media offered a new distribution strategy as prospects and clients became their own media brands, sharing and posting content on social networks.
 These content producers find it more challenging to integrate into the Paid-Earned-Owned model.

 The distinction between journalism and advertising became hazier as publishers sought new methods to monetize their media businesses.
 Advertorials gave way to sponsored content, and publishing companies developed branded content teams.
 Hence, the emergence of business trends with the help of social media has vastly affected the PR and marketing field, making it easier to reach many people.

 However, the shared quadrant of the marketing PESO is becoming more challenging to manage due to all the algorithmic changes in various platforms.
 Some even contend that shared is giving way to more paid as social media becomes more and more pay-to-play for marketers.
-You boost posts or buy advertisements nowadays if you want to be seen on social media.
+You boost posts or buy advertisements nowadays to be seen on social media.